Engaging Patients Living with Heart Failure

 - Set digital framework for Big-5 chronic condition management services

-First, to understand the opportunity, we planned and executed a cross-disciplinary workshop, including product, CX, marketing, and technology stakeholders.
+First, to understand the opportunity, we planned and executed cross-disciplinary workshops, including product, CX, marketing, clinical, and technology stakeholders.
 This provided direction, boundaries, and business objectives to carry forward throughout the design stages.

 Third, we synthesized our insights, themes, and design principles in order to make informed decisions about consumer touch point design, messaging, user experience, etc. We carefully examined and redesigned each touch point, adding new interactions where necessary, and removing non-value add interactions.
 We redesigned the outreach marketing, scripting, supporting education materials, remote patient tablet/app user experience, and created a new website landing page.

-By improving the business metrics and consumer engagement, we successfully met the opportunity of improving the health and costs of our members.
+By improving the business metrics, clinical tools, and consumer engagement, we successfully met the opportunity of improving the health and costs of our members.
 It is very rewarding to know that we directly impacted the health the the tens of thousands of consumers who engage in the Medicare Heart Failure service, and we continue to do so as this redesigned experience lives on.